Treadmill running: what you need to know

 Is it better to run on a treadmill or outside?

 Running on the treadmill is easier and safer than running outside.
 This makes it ideal if you’re returning from an injury, or looking to reduce your risk of injury.
-While treadmill running is easier, this does mean your running pace outdoors will be slower.
+While treadmill running is easier, this does mean your running pace outdoors will be slower – this is something to keep in mind if you’ve got a race coming up.

-We recommend including treadmill running into your training if you’re looking to reduce your risk of injury, are returning from a running injury, or don’t want to miss your run due to the weather.
+We recommend including treadmill running into your training if you’re looking to reduce your risk of injury, are returning from a running injury, or don’t want to miss your run or workout due to adverse weather conditions.